A group of college women enjoy spring break drinks outside in the sun.

 3. Florida beaches, New Orleans, and the Carolinas could all be affordable spring break destinations.

 Spring break trips give college students a much-needed reprieve from classes, tests, and papers.
-Students on a budget should start planning their trip earlier in the school year to find the best deals, build a vacation fund, and get the most out of their credit card rewards.
+Students on a budget should start planning their trip earlier in the school year to find the best deals and vacation rentals, build a trip fund, and get the most out of their credit card rewards.
 Plus, the best spring break destinations may cost less than you think.

 Use a cash back credit card to earn rewards